 C2PA Implementation Guide

 From zero to signed content in five minutes.
-REST API, Python SDK, and TypeScript SDK.
+REST API with Python, TypeScript, Go, and Rust SDKs, all auto-generated from the same OpenAPI spec.
 Free verification for any C2PA-signed content, no account required.

 API Quickstart

 Sign text content with a single API call.
-Get your API key at encypher.com/try (free tier, no credit card).
+Get your free API key from the Encypher dashboard (free tier).

 Sign Text